• Skip to primary navigation

 Butter beginning to brown in a skillet.

-A stick of butter cut up into squares and sitting in a skillet.
+Skillet with a stick of butter cut up into pieces.

 Melting butter in a skillet.